-- The local news media, which could include the local newspaper, radio, television, or internet. - ☐ Grassroots organizations that reach minority or underrepresented groups.
-Examples include local/community colleges, churches, refugee/immigrant settlement services, laundromats, social service agencies, libraries, grocery stores, food pantries, physician offices/clinics, or Community Action Program Agencies. - ☐ Major employers contemplating or experiencing large layoffs - Outreach may also be included in bulletins, letters, brochures, posters, lawn signs, banners, etc.
+- ☐ The local news media, which could include the local newspaper, radio, television, or internet.
+SFAs are not required to pay to have it published, but it must be submitted with the intent to have it published - Grassroots organizations that reach minority or underrepresented groups.
+Examples include local/community colleges, churches, refugee/immigrant settlement services, laundromats, social service agencies, libraries, grocery stores, food pantries, senior centers, physician offices/clinics, or Community Action Program Agencies. - Major employers contemplating or experiencing large layoffs - ☐ Public notification may also be included in bulletins, letters/leaflets/brochures, and Internet/computer-based applications